mmatthie98/42/Get_next_line/README.md

 This function is particularly useful when you need to process a file line by line, without having to load the entire file into memory.

-I have learned to deal with many problems such as leaks, buffer overflows, memory overflows, segmentation errors, etc. And i learned the file descriptor's notion.
+I have learned to deal with many problems such as leaks, buffer overflows, memory overflows, segmentation errors, etc. And i learned the file descriptor's (fd) notion, for the bonus i had to used multiple fd.

 To run this program, you need to make and launch the gnl executable, into which you can add any file descriptor you like.